nicktar/nicktar.github.io/_posts/2011-09-28-Sidenote-HashMaps-arent-thread-safe.md

 title: 'Sidenote: HashMaps aren''t thread-safe'
 tags:
 - common pitfall
-- java
 - map
 - multithreaded
 - pitfall
+- thread-safe
+categories:
 - software development
+- java
-- thread-safe
+- pitfalls
 date: 2011-09-28 14:34:39.000000000 +02:00
 ---
 It's stated in the docs but it seems like everyone has to run into this at least once....